 People are not perfect.
-Despite the name of my business my inspections are not perfect, but I strive everyday to make them as close as I can.
-People build homes and no matter what there is always something that could be adjusted, maintained or updated to help the home be more “perfect.”
+Despite the name of my business, my inspections are not perfect, but I strive every day to make them as close as I can.
+People build homes and no matter what there is always something that could be adjusted, maintained, or updated to help the home be more “perfect.”

 These improvements can sometimes be debatable but some things, like the proper ducting and expulsion of bathroom exhaust, are not negotiable.

 I popped my head up into a new home’s attic the other day during a home inspection and noticed something was missing.
-The bathroom bans all worked fine, the ducting was routed properly up to the upper roof vents, there was just one key component that was not installed properly….
+The bathroom fans all worked fine, the ducting was routed properly up to the upper roof vents, there was just one key component that was not installed properly….

 The hole for the roof vent, although cut through the OSB sheathing, had not been cut through the roofing shingles and building paper.